mohammedalsomali/Stock_API/README.md

 # Stock_API
-this project uses the Alphavantage API to  visualize a certain company's stock over time, while also using NewsAPI to look up relevant news articles. check out the website: https://mohammedalsomali.github.io/Stock_API/
+this project uses the Alphavantage API to  visualize a certain company's stock over time, while also using NewsAPI to look up relevant news articles. unfortuanatly Alphavantage does not allow API calls from git pages. so please clone this repo and run it on yourt local machine to see the results of your search.

+check out the website: https://mohammedalsomali.github.io/Stock_API/